JonasRadtke/FatFsESP8266ArduinoExample/README.md

 # FatFsESP8266ArduinoExample
-This is an adaptation to the interface of the ESP8266 in Arduino for FatFS from elm-chan (http://elm-chan.org).
+This is an adaptation to the SD-Card interface of the ESP8266 in Arduino for FatFS from elm-chan (http://elm-chan.org).
 With an example to read from a file.

 All adaptations are made in diskio.cpp.
 You can change the other FatFS Code for newer Version.